 Do you have trouble turning your horse?
-Does it feel like he is ignoring you?
-Do you look where you are going only to have your horse go straight ahead?
+Feel like he is ignoring you?
+Look where you are going only to have your horse go straight ahead?
 Riders are commonly told to look where they want to go when riding a turn.
 This instruction is true to a point, however overlooking your turn (looking too far ahead) can create just as many problems with turning as not looking where you are going can create.

 The next time you ride notice what happens when you ride circles and turns.
 Do you look down?
 How far ahead do you look?
 How much do you need to use your reins?
 Do you know if your horse’s head is turned in the direction of the turn?
 Or is he looking to the outside of the circle?
 Perhaps you are unaware of where his head is in relation to the turn.
 This may be part of your difficulty.